aPatter-son/git_homework/thoughts.md

 # Strategies:
 # Looking up the answer for just a bit longer before asking for help.
 # Looking ahead of course material.

+# Shoutout
+# Michael Marchand has been an incredible help in understand principles of git and cloning.